Nintendo Switch couch co-op games

 Wilmot’s Warehouse

-This is a game I will never stop going to bat for ā I’ve never played anything like it and I’m not sure anything will ever quite capture its same spirit.
-Wilmot’s Warehouse is pretty sweet alone, and even better with someone close to you.
-It’s a game about organizing, and I adore the way it enables you to have fun communication with your co-op partner.
+This is a game I will never stop going to bat for ā€” I haven’t played another game quite like it, and I’m not sure anything will ever quite capture its same spirit.
+Wilmot’s Warehouse is a fun game to play on your own, but it’s even better with someone close to you.
+It’s a game about organizing, and I adore how it enables you to have fun conversations with your co-op partner.

 As more items shuffle in, you’ve got to find a spot for them, but it’s up to you on where to put them, what to call them as shorthand, and what other objects might make sense next to them in the future.
-If you don’t develop your own organizational logic and structure, you’ll become overwhelmed.
-And at a point, there are so many things in the mix that your categories will snowball to include weird and hilarious stuff.
-There’s this exciting pace, too ā you have to quickly deliver boxes, but there are plenty of moments where you get to do a mental reset and reorganize your entire warehouse without any time pressure.
+You’ll become overwhelmed if you don’t develop your organizational logic and structure and develop it fast.
+And at a point, there are so many things in the mix that your categories will snowball to include weird and hilarious stuff that’ll make you do a double-take The pace is exciting, too ā€” you need to deliver boxes quickly, but there are plenty of moments where you can take a mental break and reorganize your entire warehouse with no time pressure.

 Death Road to Canada

-On the flip side, there’s Death Road to Canada ā a game that conjures all the stress that “The Oregon Trail meets the undead apocalypse” implies.
-Co-op adds to the chaos.
+On the flip side of Wilmot’s Warehouse, there’s Death Road to Canada ā€” a game that conjures all the stress that “The Oregon Trail meets the undead apocalypse” implies.
+Co-op adds to the chaos, and who doesn’t need a bit of chaos in their life?

-The game is a mix of “please don’t make me regret this” text-based choices and goofy zombie-smashing arcade action bits, and I like how strange this world is willing to get with its writing and character designs.
-It’s the kind of experience where winning isn’t the whole point ā it’s about the journey.
+It’s the kind of experience where winning isn’t the whole point ā€” it’s about the journey.
 It’s about facing curveballs and laughing when you totally botch them.
 And even if you’re kind of “over” zombies, it’s still worth a look.

 Bloodstained: Curse of the Moon 2

 Inti Creates went ahead and made an awesome new riff on Castlevania III with on-the-fly character switching, tricky platforming feats, and wild screen-filling bosses.
-While plenty of people know the original Bloodstained: Curse of the Moon, I can’t shake the feeling that its sequel has flown weirdly under the radar ā especially as a “co-op game.”
-I liked it a lot as a solo player, but the multiplayer is what really cemented Curse of the Moon 2 for me.
+While plenty of people know the original Bloodstained: Curse of the Moon, I can’t shake the feeling that its sequel has flown weirdly under the radar ā€” especially as a “co-op game.”
+I liked it a lot as a solo player, but the multiplayer cemented Curse of the Moon 2 for me.

 If one co-op player has never touched Castlevania before, you can still get through this as long as one of you has that foundational experience and knows some of the sneaky tricks.
+Or you could be one of those players who watch your buddy bumble for a bit before you tell them which button lets you jump.

 Jamestown+